 €57,48 €47,50 excl.
 VAT

-Congenital myasthenic syndromes (CMSs) are heterogeneous neuromuscular disorders characterised by skeletal muscle weakness caused by disruption of signal transmission across the neuromuscular junction (NMJ).
+Congenital Myasthenic Syndrome (CMS) is a class of neuromuscular disorders characterised by skeletal muscle weakness caused by disruption of signal transmission across the neuromuscular junction (NMJ).

 10 working days